Project-Tick/ProjT-Launcher/nix/README.md

-# Prism Launcher Nix Packaging
+# ProjT Launcher Nix Packaging

 ## Installing a stable release (nixpkgs)

+> **Note**
+> Some examples still reference the upstream `PrismLauncher/PrismLauncher` repository.
+Replace those occurrences with the Git host/owner of ProjT Launcher once your mirror is public.

-Prism Launcher is packaged in [nixpkgs](https://github.com/NixOS/nixpkgs/) since 22.11.
+ProjT Launcher currently reuses the upstream `prismlauncher` packages that have been in [nixpkgs](https://github.com/NixOS/nixpkgs/) since 22.11.

-Check the [NixOS Wiki](https://wiki.nixos.org/wiki/Prism_Launcher) for up-to-date instructions.
+Check the upstream [Prism Launcher entry on the NixOS Wiki](https://wiki.nixos.org/wiki/Prism_Launcher) for up-to-date instructions until our dedicated documentation is published.

 ## Installing a development release (flake)